jaybeeuu/jaybeeuu-dev/packages/posts/src/module-spotting.md

 As JS applications grow managing them in a single file becomes unwieldy.
-We all know the benefits of breaking things down into small easliy understood cohertent components which can be editted with confidence.
-In the old days JS had no builtin way of doing this.
+We all know the benefits of breaking things down into small easily understood coherent components which can be edited with confidence.
+In the old days JS had no built in way of doing this.

 The best attempt in the browser was to "import" modules using a series of script tags from you html.
 This encouraged large JS files, whose dependencies often weren't clear.
 If the dependencies changed there was no automatic way to go